Rutgers, The State University of New Jersey

 • Explain and be able to assess the relationship among assumptions, method, evidence, arguments, and theory in scientific analysis.

-Social and Historical Analysis Students must take two degree credit-bearing courses and meet both HST and SCL, as follows:
+Social and Historical Analysis [HST] [SCL] Students must take two approved courses that meet one or both of these goals.

 • Explain the development of some aspect of a society or culture over time, including the history of ideas or history of science.

-• Employ historical reasoning to study human endeavors.
+• Employ historical reasoning to study human endeavors, using appropriate assumptions, methods, evidence, and arguments.

 • Understand different theories about human culture, social identity, economic entities, political systems, and other forms of social organization.

-Arts and Humanities [AH] Students take two degree credit-bearing courses (at least 6 credits) and meet at least two distinct goals.
+Arts and Humanities [AH] Students must take two approved courses that meet one or more of these goals.

 • Examine critically philosophical and other theoretical issues concerning the nature of reality, human experience, knowledge, value, and/or cultural production.
 [AHo]